The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Characterization

 for each particle, where $A$ is the area of the associated Voronoi neighborhood and $P$ is its perimeter.
 Note that $q \in (0,1]$, where $q = 0$ corresponds to an extremely needle-like Voronoi neighborhood, while $q = 1$ represents a perfect circle.
-Recall that for each $R$-$\phi$ combination, there are $150\times$2,048 $q$ values.
-This allows me to compute using non-linear binning the probability density function for $q$, here denoted $P_{\phi}(q)$, to a high degree of accuracy, as I will present in Section~\ref{sec:struct}.
+Recall that for each $R$-$\phi$ combination, there are (typically) $350\times$2,048 $q$ values.
+This allows me to compute the probability density function (PDF), here denoted $P_{\phi}(q)$, using non-linear binning for $q$ to a high degree of accuracy, as I will present in Section~\ref{sec:struct}.